InFog/meuvim/readme.markdown

  * Having a good motivation to learn and use Vim is the key.
  * I recommend you read my vimrc and get inspired to build your own.
  * Try to learn only two or three new Vim commands per day.
 It doesn't seems too much, but by the end of one month you will already know more than 50 commands.
- * Learn how to move around witj h, j, k and l.
+ * Learn how to move around with h, j, k and l.
 It's not mandatory and using the arrows is also ok.

 ### Vim and Eclipse